tevio/elm-vim/README.md

 let g:elm_setup_keybindings = 1
 ```

-* `:ElmMake [filename]` calls `elm-make` with the given file.
+* `:ElmMake [filename]` calls `elm make` with the given file.
 If no file is given it uses the current file being edited.

-* `:ElmMakeMain` attempts to call `elm-make` with "Main.elm".
+* `:ElmMakeMain` attempts to call `elm make` with "Main.elm".

 * `:ElmTest` calls `elm-test` with the given file.
 If no file is given it runs it in the root of your project.

 * `:ElmRepl` runs `elm-repl`, which will return to vim on exiting.